 A.7.
 Vacations, Sick Leave, and Work Schedules

 Graduate students at West Virginia University do not receive a specified number of sick days or vacation days per pay cycle or calendar year.
 Graduate students in the Biochemistry and Molecular Biology Program should discuss vacation and sick policies with their advisor.
-The general University guideline for sick leave is 1 day per month.
-Vacation time varies with appointment; 1 day per month for research staff and 2 for faculty.
-Most faculty advisors find that they do not use all of the allotted 2 vacations days per month or their sick leave.
+The general University guideline for sick leave is one day per month.
+Vacation time varies with appointment; one day per month for research staff and two for faculty.
+Most faculty advisors find that they do not use all of the allotted two vacations days per month or their sick leave.
 Graduate students should have a similar expectation.
 The student should be aware that the degree is granted based on completion of the dissertation research and not based on length of time in the program.